aimeehorwood/bank_tech_test/README.md

 end
 ```

-* Printer, was my final class and its methods of printing and formatting are utilised in the Bank Account class to format statements in the desired way
+* Printer, was my final class and its methods of printing and formatting are utilised in the Bank Account class to format statements in the desired way, sample code:

 ```ruby

 class Printer